cornelisnetworks/opa-distro-drivers/README.md

 All changes to build and other ancillary files should probably be checked into the master branch.
 This branch will then get checked out to start each distro.

-To create a new distro branch, start with master.
-Run the extract_distro_base.sh script.
+To create a new distro branch:

+1. start with checking out  master as something reflecting the distro. git checkout -b rhel8.7 origin/master

+2. Run the extract_distro_base.sh script.
 	The reason to start with master is so that you can add any build updates/fixes to master branch.
 Then split off the actual distro code.

-Here is an example after running the extract_distro_base.sh script:

-awfm-02 $ git status
-On branch master
-Your branch is up to date with 'origin/master'.

-Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
-        modified:   README.md
-        modified:   extract_distro_base.sh

-Untracked files:
-  (use "git add <file>..." to include in what will be committed)
-        build/
-        drivers/
-        include/

-This shows I have modified 2 files and added build, drivers, include directories.
-I would first want to commit the changes to README.md and extract_distro_base.sh.

-git add README.md
-git add extract_distro_base.sh
-git commit

-Then create a new branch.

-git checkout -b new_branch
+3. Make it build.
+	Add any necessary changes to be able to build the equivalent of the distro driver.

+	Make sure to cherry pick these changes back to the master branch!

+4. Clean out temp build files
+	We do not want .o files check in!

-git add drivers/*
-git add include/*
+5. Add the include and drivers directories git add drivers/* git add include/* git commit

-git commit
+6. We now have an equivalent distro driver that builds.
+Time for "value add":
+	* patches charry picked from upstream that are needed but not in distro
+	* late breaking fixes
+	* Non-upstremable stuff.
+Get from previos distro branch:
+		* snoop/capture: "hfi1: Snoop/Capture"
+		* Nvidia GPU: "TBD"